-- 38.1 This Treaty shall be subject to ratification and shall enter into force on the date of exchange of instruments of ratification. - 38.2 This Treaty shall remain in force for a period of ten years and shall lapse thereafter unless the Parties expressly agree in writing that it shall be renewed.
-This Treaty may be terminated anytime after its entry into force if either Party gives to the other Party a prior notice in writing twelve (12) months in advance stating its intention to terminate the Treaty.
-The Treaty shall stand terminated immediately after the expiry of the twelve (12) month notice period. - 38.3 In respect of investments made prior to the date when the termination of this Treaty becomes effective, the provisions of this Treaty shall remain in force for a period of five years.
+38.1.
+This Treaty shall be subject to ratification and shall enter into force on the date of exchange of instruments of ratification.

+38.2.
+This Treaty shall remain in force for a period of ten (10) years.
+This Treaty may be terminated any time after its entry into force if either Party gives to the other Party a prior notice in writing twelve (12) months in advance stating its intention to terminate the Treaty.
+The Treaty shall stand terminated immediately after the expiry of the twelve (12) months' notice period.

+38.3.
+In respect of investments made prior to the date when the termination of this Treaty becomes effective, the provisions of this Treaty shall remain in force for a period of five (5) years.

-In witness whereof the undersigned, duly authorised thereto by their respective Governments, have signed this Treaty.
+In witness whereof the undersigned, duly authorized thereto, have signed this Treaty.

-Done at \\\\\\ on this \\\\\\ day of \\\\\\ in two originals each in the Hindi, English and (languages), all texts being equally authoritative.
+Done in Minsk on this 24thday of September 2018 in two originals each in the Russian, Hindi and English languages, all texts being equally authentic.